 In August 2020, Wegener received additional financing in the amount of \$190,980 (USD\$150,000) through the U.S. Small Business Administration (SBA), Office of Disaster Assistance.
-Funds were advanced with the following terms: interest of 3.75%, installment payments of US\$731/month begin after 12 months and the balance of principal and interest payable 30 years from the funding date.
-In 2021, SBA deferred repayments to begin 24 months from the funding date.
-In March 2022, SBA deferred repayments to begin 30 months from the funding date.
-Interest continues to accrue on the balance of the loan outstanding.
+Funds were advanced with the following terms: interest of 3.75%, installment payments of US\$731/month begin after 30 months and the balance of principal and interest payable 30 years from the funding date.